-Minnesota is known for having an exceptional school system.
-In fact, when ranked for quality and safety, Minnesota’s schools rank 7th in the nation.
-Whether you’re choosing public schools or a private education, both school systems are highly revered in Minnesota.
+Minnesota is known for having exceptional schools, which rank 12th in the nation.
+Whether you choose the public or private route, both education systems are highly revered in the state.

-For Minnesotans, education is valued at every stage.
-The state is home to one of the largest universities in the Midwest, the University of Minnesota (a Big 10 school), along with a variety of other universities and liberal arts colleges.
+Education is valued at every stage in Minnesota.
+One of the largest universities in the Midwest, the University of Minnesota (a Big 10 school), is situated in the Twin Cities.
+The state also boasts a variety of other universities and liberal arts colleges.

 5. Property values vary across the state

-While property values fluctuate throughout Minnesota, this is likely the case in any state.
-When looking for a home in the area, be sure to work with your REALTOR® to find the property with the best value for you and your homeownership goals.
+Property values may fluctuate throughout Minnesota, but this is likely the case in any state.
+Whether looking for a starter or dream home in the area, be sure to work with your REALTOR® to find a house that best suits you.
+Your agent will help find a property with the best value for you, while prioritizing your unique homeownership goals.

 6. Income taxes are high

-It’s important to mention that all these benefits come at a cost.
-Income tax in Minnesota is on the higher end of the spectrum.
-Situated at 9.85 percent, the income tax rate in Minnesota is something to keep in mind while relocating from a potentially lower taxed state.
+It’s important to mention that all of these benefits have an associated cost.
+Relative to other states, income tax brackets in Minnesota, which reach up to 9.85 percent, are on the higher end of the spectrum.
+The income tax rate in Minnesota is something to keep in mind, especially if relocating from a state with a potentially lower tax rate.

 7. Diversity is on the rise